debian-rules-missing-recommended-target, dh, and dumb make

 .PHONY The prerequisites of the special target .PHONY are considered to be phony targets.
 When it is time to consider such a target, make will run its recipe unconditionally, regardless of whether a file with that name exists or what its last-modification time is.

-And considering the following debian/rules:
+And considering the following debian/rules

 .PHONY: build %: dh $@

-What do you think happens when you run debian/rules build in a directory containing a build file or directory?
+What do you think happens when you run debian/rules build

 make: Nothing to be done for `build’.